Introduction

 Set the Boundaries

-Building this environment requires leaders to establish clear expectations.
+Building this environment requires leaders to establish clear expectations for how individuals and teams operate.
 Diverse perspectives must be welcomed, all questions treated as valid, and egos set aside when exploring better ways of working.

-Equally important is ensuring that constructive disagreement is not only allowed but valued, and that dissenting opinions are met with curiosity rather than punishment.
-(1)
+Equally important is ensuring that constructive disagreement is not only allowed but valued, and that dissenting opinions are met with respect and curiosity rather than punishment.
+(2)

 This does not mean leaders need to agree with everyone’s input, and they certainly should not tolerate problematic behavior.
 Sanctions for bullying, harassment, disrespect, and unethical conduct are vital to ensuring a positive learning environment.
-(2) The key is that individuals feel that their ideas were considered and understand why it could not be implemented.
+(3) When suggested ideas can not be implemented, it is essential that individuals feel that their ideas were considered and understand why it could not be implemented.

 Silence is Dangerous